Amelieumutoni/UniqueInt_project/README.md

 **UNIQUELNT PROJECT**

-Is a program i created using python which  read a list of integers from an input file and Generate an output file having a list of unique integers when present in the input file
+This is a  program i created using python which  read a list of integers from input files and generate output files containing unique integers.The project handles various input formats and edge cases, ensuring robustness and reliability

 **features of the project**

 1.Processes text files containing integer values.

-2.Identifies unique integers within the range of -1023 to 1023.
+2.Outputs unique integers sorted in increasing order.

 3.Outputs sorted unique integers to a new file.